wingylui/housing_price_anaylsis/README.md

 <b>Script:</b> [optimisation_neural_network.ipynb](https://github.com/wingylui/housing_price_anaylsis/blob/main/MachineLearning/optimisation_neural_network.ipynb) </br>

 The major section of this project is to build up an optimised algorithm to predict the Perth house pricing.
-The rectified linear unit (ReLU) activation function is used in this neural network with 10 and 5 neurons in the first and second hidden layers.
-The accuracy is very low (55%).
-By increasing the numbers of neurons and hidden layers, the model accuracy incrased to 63%.
+By using ```RandomSearchCV```, the best parameters for the model is obtained and the accuracy is 67.7%.
 To further increase the accuracy of this model, we tried to seperate the dataset into different clusters by using PCA clustering.
 Unfortunately, there is not a cluster that is distinct from the other cluster.
 Then, we also tried Kmeans clustering and obtained 3 major clusters from this dataset.
-Three different neural network models are trained using these clusters, however, only one of the three clusters have an increased accuracy (74%) and the others have a significantly drop in accuracy of the model.
-Lastly, we tried to combine the two clusters together and the accuracy of this model increased to 60%.
+Three different neural network models are trained using these clusters, however, only one of the three clusters have an increased accuracy (72%) and the others have a significantly drop in accuracy of the model.
+Then, we tried to combine the two clusters together and the accuracy of this model increased to 60%.
+Due to the low accuracy of the model, I try to extract more data for the dataframe, including the dwelling types (Apartments, units or houses) and coast distance.
+Finally, the model can reach 81.7% after adding

 A short summary:</br>
 ```mermaid